Lightning Brigade: Initial issue

 In response to John Hunt Morgan's October 1862 raid, Rosecrans sent the brigade in pursuit.
-In an effort to move faster, the brigade mounted in mule wagons.
+In an effort to move faster, the brigade mounted mule wagons.
 The brigade nearly caught Morgan, but when they entered the last Confederate bivouac, Morgan had escaped.
 In this effort, John T. Wilder served as the commander of the 17th Indiana, one of the component regiments in the brigade.

-On 22 December 1862 in Gallatin, Tennessee, John T. Wilder took over command of the brigade which at that time consisted of the 92nd and 98th Illinois Infantry Regiments, the 17th, 72nd, and 75th Indiana Infantry Regiments, and the 18th Indiana Battery of Light Artillery.
+On 22 December 1862 in Gallatin, Tennessee, John T. Wilder took over command of the brigade which at that time consisted of the 98th and 123rd Illinois Infantry Regiments, the 17th, 72nd, and 75th Indiana Infantry Regiments, and the 18th Indiana Battery of Light Artillery.
 His initial combat mission was to pursue another of Morgan's raids into Kentucky intended to sever the Army of the Cumberland's primary supply line.
 Lacking sufficient cavalry to screen his army as he moved south toward what would be the Battle of Stones River as part of the Stones River Campaign, Rosecrans again had to use infantry to chase off Morgan.
 Trying to speed their movement, these infantry units deployed partially by rail.
 Wilder also unsuccessfully tried to replicate the use of mule-drawn wagons with the addition of men mounting the mules pulling the wagons.
 Unfortunately, they still traveled the majority of the pursuit on foot over unpaved roads.
 Despite the use of rail and wagons to speed up the pursuit, the mission was a failure with Morgan's command escaping at the Rolling Fork River.
-The difference in speed between cavalry and infantry was made the pursuit near impossible.
+The difference in speed between cavalry and infantry made the pursuit near impossible.

 As a result of the failure, Rosecrans and his subordinates revisited the experiment with wagons from the October events and realized the solution to their problems was the early role of dragoons as mounted infantrymen.
 Several times, Rosecrans wrote to the Union General-in-Chief Major General Henry Wager Halleck stating his desire to convert or establish units of mounted infantry and asking for authorization to purchase or issue enough tack to outfit 5,000 mounted infantry.
 He believed that he needed to outfit all of his cavalry with repeating weapons.
 When he felt he was not being heard, he went over Halleck directly to War Secretary Edward M Stanton.
 In a dispatch from 2 February, he explained his reasons to Secretary Stanton:

 This stepping out of the chain of command seemed to work as it drew a quick response from Halleck promising the "best arms" and "superior arms" as soon as they became available from the factories.
 Of note, Halleck reminded Rosecrans that "you are not the only general who is urgently calling for more cavalry and more cavalry arms" and that "Grant, Sibley, Banks, Hunter, Foster, Dix, and Schenck" all wanted more "more cavalry."